 3. UPOV sent an image analysis questionnaire to all member states in 2012 on the use of image analysis.
 The results of this questionnaire are reproduced in document TWC/31/20 (see document TWC/31/20 "Revision of document TGP/8: Part II: Techniques used in DUS Examination, New Section: Examining Characteristics Using Image Analysis", paragraphs 3 and 4).
-Image analysis is used in more than 10 member states on a routine basis to measure a range of characteristics are the size and shape of seeds.
+Image analysis is used in more than 10 member states on a routine basis to measure a range of characteristics regarding size, shape, color and patterns of plant parts.
+The most often used characteristics are the size and shape of seeds.